Promises and Secrets

 ).
 And all this before anyone even tries to study to confirm or deny what you are saying!
 People do not want to be wrong in their beliefs.
 The only acceptable alternative for them is that you must be wrong!

 So how do you make sure that you are not chasing a wild goose?
 First, if you really want to know the Truth, you can find out for yourself.
 Short of that, you can hope that your pastor knows and will pass it on to you in a "Bible study", or at least let you know where to find the truth in the Bible.
 It has become painfully obvious that trusting your pastor doesn't always work as well as people think it does.
-He is one of those who have been "trained" in what to believe by others who are off the path and will not easily take correction.
+He is one of those who have been "trained" in what to believe by others who are also off the Bible path and will not easily take correction.

 "I know its wrong, but..."